Investigations into the Eric Adams administration: City leases investigation

 The Manhattan district attorney's office opened a further corruption investigation on October 9 on the city corruptly leasing commercial property.
 According to a source in The New York Times, the focus is on possible bribery and money laundering, among other possible crimes.

 The Southern District of New York served a grand jury subpoena to Ingrid Lewis-Martin, chief advisor to Adams since 2022, and took her phone as she returned to New York from a trip to Japan.
 She was accompanied by fellow Adams administration member and attorney Jesse Hamilton and Cushman & Wakefield real estate broker Diana Boutross, whose phones were also seized at the airport by the New York County District Attorney.
 Friends of Lewis-Martin and Boutross describe them to the Times as close friends of each other.
 At the same time, Lewis-Martin's home in Brooklyn was also searched.
 State investigators tied to the New York County District Attorney were present at both scenes.

 Other phone seizures

 Timothy Pearson, a retired police inspector, Adams's former supervisor in the NYPD, and senior advisor and one his aides and confidants, had his phone seized by federal agents.
 It's unclear what investigation Pearson's phone seizure relates to.

 The phone of Sheena Wright, the NYC deputy mayor and fiancé of David Banks, was also seized.

-Indictment
+Indictment of Eric Adams in the Southern District of New York

 The US Attorney for the Southern District of NY holds a press conference detailing the charges against Adams on September 26, 2024.
 Speaking are US Attorney Damian Williams, FBI Assistant Director in Charge James Dennehy, and NYC Department of Investigation Commissioner Jocelyn Strauber.